 How Lorstat works.

 Lorstat belongs to a group of medicines known as HMG-CoA reductase inhibitors (also known as "statins").
 The medicine works by reducing the amount of cholesterol made by the liver.
-More specifically, Lorstat reduces the amount of LDL (bad cholesterol) and raises the amount of HDL (good cholesterol).
+More specifically, Lorstat reduces the amount of LDL (bad cholesterol) and can raises the amount of HDL (good cholesterol).
 Lorstat also helps to protect you from a heart attack or stroke.

 When you are taking Lorstat, you also need to follow a low fat diet and other measures, such as exercise and weight control.
-In most people there are no symptoms of high cholesterol or triglycerides.
-However, they can be measured by a simple blood test, which your doctor can do.

 Ask your doctor if you have any questions about why Lorstat has been prescribed for you.
 Your doctor may have prescribed Lorstat for another reason.